aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 - Set the appropriate Prometheus server URL (for example, http://localhost:30100/)

--  Adjust other data source settings as desired (for example, choosing the right Access method).

 - Click "Save & Test" to save the new data source.

-The following shows an example data source configuration:

 ###  Creating a Prometheus graph